Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: Data analysis

 The neutron rate observed in each detector $n_i$ arises from a combined effect of the detector response $\epsilon_{ij}$ and incident neutron flux $\phi_j$ for each energy bin $j$ \cite{Orr_2021}:

-Therefore, we compared the neutron rate calculated, in each detector, for two different simulations of the detector response: the response of isolated detectors and that of detectors grouped in cabinets, in the same configuration as they were mounted in Hall~A during the measurement.
+Therefore, we compared the neutron rate calculated in the detectors E1 and E2 for two different simulations of the detector response: the response of isolated detectors and that of detectors grouped in cabinets, in the same configuration as they were mounted in Hall~A during the measurement.
 Such a calculation of the neutron rate used various simulated neutron fluxes from Ref.~\cite{Mon_2021} representing different compositions of the rock and concrete in Hall~A, which are not known at present.
-The neutron rate was calculated (for both detector responses) for all the nine simulated flux curves shown in Fig.~5 of Ref.~\cite{Mon_2021}, which were obtained by simulating ($\alpha$,n) reactions inside several types of rock and concrete.
-The differences obtained in the rates of the detectors E1 and E2 with the two responses are within 2\% for all the flux curves, except for one curve where the difference is 5\%.
-This case is the black curve of Fig.~5b in Ref.~\cite{Mon_2021}, corresponding to a material (Portland-baryte-luminite-colemanite) where the thermal peak is completely absent, thus not suitable for a proper calculation of the rates in E1 and E2.
-Hence, we decided not to correct \textit{Phase}~3 data but add an additional 2\% systematic uncertainty.
+The differences obtained in the rates of the detectors E1 and E2 with the two responses are within 2\%.

 The resulting neutron count rates for each \textit{Phase} are presented in Section~\ref{nRate}, where they are also compared to the results of a previous measurement \cite{Jordan}.
 In order to investigate the possible correlation between the neutron count rate and the environmental data, the neutron rate data were grouped in time periods of one month and compared to the ambient data measured by the AlphaGuard monitor corresponding to the same periods.
 The long-term evolution of the neutron rate in the different energy ranges and the environmental variables are shown in Sections~\ref{evol} and \ref{envr}, respectively.